About ASAP Outreach

 Since its inception in 2007, CUNY ASAP has worked with New York City college access staff to inform professional counselors and advisors about ASAP’s program benefits, eligibility requirements, and enrollment steps.
 This has helped to improve the number of community college-bound students who apply and complete the steps to enroll in ASAP as early as possible.

 In October 2011, Chancellor Goldstein announced plans to expand ASAP across the six participating community colleges to grow the program from 1,300 students to over 4,000 by 2014.
-With generous support from the Center for Economic Opportunity, CUNY ASAP Central launched a city-wide outreach and awareness campaign in December 2011 to support recruitment for the expansion.
-During January through June of 2012, a team of youth professionals and former ASAP alumni facilitated 317 workshops at 181 community-based organizations and GED programs in low-income zip codes throughout the city, reaching 5,468 students.
+With generous support from the Center for Economic Opportunity (CEO), CUNY ASAP Central launched a city-wide outreach and awareness campaign in December 2011 to support recruitment for the expansion.
+During January through June of 2012, a team of youth professionals and former ASAP alumni facilitated 317 workshops at 181 high schools, community-based organizations and GED programs in low-income zip codes throughout the city, reaching 5,468 students.

-In August 2012 ASAP met fall enrollment targets recruiting 1,567 new students across all six participating community colleges; ASAP successfully recruited 1800 new students for fall 2013.
+In August 2012 ASAP met fall enrollment targets recruiting 1,567 new students across all six participating community colleges; ASAP also successfully recruited 1800 new students for fall 2013.

 ASAP Outreach Activities